FASTGEARFE2024/FE20204_FASTGEAR/README.md

 ## Sense Management
   We used the ultrasonic, color and gyro sensors of the LEGO EDUCATION MINDSTORMS EV3 Core Set for the sense management of the robot.

-  The ultrasonic sensors we used are very important on our open round codes to find the middle of the walls and stay there.
+  The ultrasonic sensors we used are very important on our open round codes ultrasonic sensors allow the robot to be equidestant from both walls and stay in the middle of the lane.
   Our gyro sensor is helping us calculate the error of the robots placement and fixing it.
-  The color sensors help us make the turns to finish the track and determine which way we are going to go.
+  The color sensors help us see the colored lines that are in 4 corners of the area.
+Through this we can understand which way our robot should go and our robot can finish the track without having issues.

 # <hr/>
 # Obstacle Management
-To go around the obstacles, know their x and y coordinates and know which color the obstacle is we used the PixyCam.
+To go around the obstacles, our robot looks at x and y coordinates of the obstacles and looks ath the color of the obstacles.
+To do this we used the PixyCam.
 The code uses the x and y coordinates of the obstacle according to where it is placed on the cam and the color learning ability helps us with the paths the robot should take.

 ![alt text](https://github.com/user-attachments/assets/b257af2f-facd-4b6f-86b5-3247d9d6c7da)